ghshivamkashyap/techhacks/README.md

 ### Problems
 **Problem 1: Inefficient Checkout Process**
 In today's digital world, time is a precious commodity.
-Many grocery store checkouts still require customers to wait in line, contributing to frustration and lost productivity.
+Many store checkouts still require customers to wait in line, contributing to frustration and lost productivity.
 The traditional checkout process is prone to errors and delays.

 **Merits of an Improved Checkout Process:**
 - Reduced Wait Times